Table of Contents Show

 Portability and Durability for Daily Use

-iPads are lightweight and slim, making them highly portable.
-This design allows students to carry them easily in backpacks, ensuring they have access to their learning materials anywhere.
-The battery life typically extends through a full school day, supporting continued use without frequent recharging.
+iPads are lightweight and slim, which makes them highly portable.
+The design lets students carry them easily in backpacks, with their learning materials accessible anywhere.
+Battery life typically extends through a full school day, supporting continued use without frequent charging breaks.

-The durable build of iPads, accompanied by a protective case, charging cord, and 20v brick, adds to their suitability for daily educational use.
-Gen2 Apple Pencil support enhances note-taking and creative tasks, with its magnetic charging ensuring it’s always ready for use.
-For more specialized educational needs, the Gen3 iPad Pro offers advanced features like LiDAR for projects requiring precise spatial measurements.
+The durable build of iPads, paired with a protective case, charging cord, and 20W power adapter, makes them suitable for daily educational use.
+Apple Pencil support improves note-taking and creative tasks, with magnetic charging keeping the pencil ready when students need it.
+For specialized educational needs, the iPad Pro adds features like LiDAR for projects requiring precise spatial measurements, which is one reason architecture programs often recommend the iPad Pro for architecture students.

 | Feature | iPad (10th Gen) | iPad Air (M2) | iPad Pro (M4) |